 Department of Anesthesiology

-Congratulations to the Department's research investigators - The Blue Ridge Institute for Medical Research ranks the Department of Anesthesiology 11th in NIH funding for 2016 Welcome New Faculty: Professor Konstantin Birukov, MD, PhD; Assistant Professor Yunbo Ke, PhD; Instructor Michael Shteyman, MD; and Assistant Professor Kenneth Robinson, MD Six faculty are named "2016 Top Docs" by Baltimore Magazine - University of Maryland Rehabilitation and Orthopaedic Institute: Mark DiMino, MD and Edwin Villamater, MD; Cardiac Anesthesiology: Patrick Odonkor, MB, ChB; Pediatric Anesthesiology: Monique Bellefleur, MD, Madhavi Naik, MBBS, and Anne Savarese, MD Congratulations to Yvette Fouche, MD, in being elected to the Board of Directors of the Trauma Anesthesiology Society Congratulations to our recently promoted faculty members: Shiming Yang, PhD – Research Associate to Assistant Professor; David Loane, PhD, Bogdan Stoica, MD and Caron Hong, MD, MSc – Assistant Professor to Associate Professor; Maureen McCunn, MD, MIPP, FCCM – Associate Professor to Professor; and Colin Mackenzie, MB, ChB, FRCA, FCCM – Professor to Professor Emeritus
+Congratulations to the Department's research investigators - The Blue Ridge Institute for Medical Research ranks the Department of Anesthesiology 11th in NIH funding for 2016 Welcome New Faculty: Professor Konstantin Birukov, MD, PhD; Assistant Professors John Jun, MD and Yunbo Ke, PhD; Instructor Michael Shteyman, MD; and Assistant Professor Kenneth Robinson, MD Six faculty are named "2016 Top Docs" by Baltimore Magazine - University of Maryland Rehabilitation and Orthopaedic Institute: Mark DiMino, MD and Edwin Villamater, MD; Cardiac Anesthesiology: Patrick Odonkor, MB, ChB; Pediatric Anesthesiology: Monique Bellefleur, MD, Madhavi Naik, MBBS, and Anne Savarese, MD Congratulations to Yvette Fouche, MD, in being elected to the Board of Directors of the Trauma Anesthesiology Society Congratulations to our recently promoted faculty members: Shiming Yang, PhD – Research Associate to Assistant Professor; David Loane, PhD, Bogdan Stoica, MD and Caron Hong, MD, MSc – Assistant Professor to Associate Professor; Maureen McCunn, MD, MIPP, FCCM – Associate Professor to Professor; and Colin Mackenzie, MB, ChB, FRCA, FCCM – Professor to Professor Emeritus

 Video: The Anesthesiologist’s Role in Managing the Trauma Patient